-Combined Consolidated Financial Statements of Diamondback Energy, Inc.
+Combined Consolidated Financial Statements of Diamondback Energy, Inc. Report of independent registered public accounting firm Combined Consolidated Balance Sheets as of December 31, 2012 and 2011 Combined Consolidated Statements of Operations for the Year Ended December 31, 2012, 2011 and 2010 Combined Consolidated Statement of Stockholders' Equity/Member's Equity for the Year Ended December 31, 2012, 2011 and 2010 Combined Consolidated Statements of Cash Flows for the Year Ended December 31, 2012, 2011 and 2010 Notes to the Combined Consolidated Financial Statements Consolidated Balance Sheets (Unaudited) as of June 30, 2013 and December 31, 2012 Combined Consolidated Statements of Operations (Unaudited) for the Three and Six Months Ended June 30, 2013 and 2012 Consolidated Statement of Stockholders' Equity (Unaudited) for the Six Months Ended June 30, 2013 Combined Consolidated Statements of Cash Flows (Unaudited) for the Three and Six Months Ended June 30, 2013 and 2012 Notes to Combined Consolidated Financial Statements (Unaudited)

-Report of independent registered public accounting firm Combined Consolidated Balance Sheets as of December 31, 2012 and 2011 Combined Consolidated Statements of Operations for the Year Ended December 31, 2012, 2011 and 2010 Combined Consolidated Statement of Stockholders' Equity/Member's Equity for the Year Ended December 31, 2012, 2011 and 2010 Combined Consolidated Statements of Cash Flows for the Year Ended December 31, 2012, 2011 and 2010 Notes to the Combined Consolidated Financial Statements Consolidated Balance Sheets (Unaudited) as of June 30, 2013 and December 31, 2012 Combined Consolidated Statements of Operations (Unaudited) for the Three and Six Months Ended June 30, 2013 and 2012 Consolidated Statement of Stockholders' Equity (Unaudited) for the Six Months Ended June 30, 2013 Combined Consolidated Statements of Cash Flows (Unaudited) for the Three and Six Months Ended June 30, 2013 and 2012 Notes to Combined Consolidated Financial Statements (Unaudited) Statements of Revenues and Direct Operating Expenses of Certain Property Interests of Gulfport Energy Corporation Report of Independent Certified Public Accountants F-2 Statements of Revenues and Direct Operating Expenses for the Years Ended December 31, 2011 and 2010 Statements of Revenues and Direct Operating Expenses for the rears Ended December 31, 2011 and 2010 F-3 Notes to Statements of Revenues and Direct Operating Expenses for the Years Ended December 31, 2011 and 2010 F-4 Statements of Revenues and Direct Operating Expenses (Unaudited) for the Nine Months Ended September 30, 2012 and 2011 F-7 Notes to Statements of Revenues and Direct Operating Expenses (Unaudited) for the Nine Months Ended September 30, 2012 and 2011 F-8
+Statements of Revenues and Direct Operating Expenses of Certain Property Interests of Gulfport Energy Corporation

-\ Incorporated by reference from Diamondback Energy, Inc.'s Annual Report on Form 10-K for the year ended December 31, 2012 filed with the Securities and Exchange Commission on March 1, 2013.
+Report of Independent Certified Public Accountants F-2 Statements of Revenues and Direct Operating Expenses for the Years Ended December 31, 2011 and 2010 F-3 Notes to Statements of Revenues and Direct Operating Expenses for the Years Ended December 31, 2011 and 2010 F-4 Statements of Revenues and Direct Operating Expenses (Unaudited) for the Nine Months Ended September 30, 2012 and 2011 F-7 Notes to Statements of Revenues and Direct Operating Expenses (Unaudited) for the Nine Months Ended September 30, 2012 and 2011 F-8 Incorporated by reference from Diamondback Energy Inc.'s Annual Papert on Form 10 K for the year ended December 21, 2012 filed with the

-\\ Incorporated by reference from Diamondback Energy, Inc.'s Quarterly Report on Form 10-Q for the quarter ended June 30, 2013 filed with the Securities and Exchange Commission on August 8, 2013.
+- Incorporated by reference from Diamondback Energy, Inc.'s Annual Report on Form 10-K for the year ended December 31, 2012 filed with the Securities and Exchange Commission on March 1, 2013. - Incorporated by reference from Diamondback Energy, Inc.'s Quarterly Report on Form 10-Q for the quarter ended June 30, 2013 filed with the Securities and Exchange Commission on August 8, 2013.